Indus River: Geology

 The Indus River is an antecedent river, meaning that it existed before the Himalayas and entrenched itself while they were rising.

 The Indus River feeds the Indus submarine fan, which is the second largest sediment body on Earth.
 It consists of around 5 million cubic kilometers of material eroded from the mountains.
 Studies of the sediment in the modern river indicate that the Karakoram Mountains in northern Pakistan and India are the single most important source of material, with the Himalayas providing the next largest contribution, mostly via the large rivers of the Punjab (Jhelum, Ravi, Chenab, Beas and Sutlej).
-Analysis of sediments from the Arabian Sea has demonstrated that before five million years ago the Indus was not connected to these Punjab rivers which instead flowed east into the Ganga and were captured after that time.
+Analysis of sediments from the Arabian Sea has demonstrated that five million years ago the Indus was not connected to these Punjab rivers which instead flowed east into the Ganga and were captured after that time.
 Earlier work showed that sand and silt from western Tibet was reaching the Arabian Sea by 45 million years ago, implying the existence of an ancient Indus River by that time.
 The delta of this proto-Indus River has subsequently been found in the Katawaz Basin, on the Afghan-Pakistan border.

 In the Nanga Parbat region, the massive amounts of erosion due to the Indus River following the capture and rerouting through that area are thought to bring middle and lower crustal rocks to the surface.

 In November 2011, satellite images showed that the Indus River had re-entered India and was feeding the Great Rann of Kutch, Little Rann of Kutch and a lake near Ahmedabad known as Nal Sarovar.
 Heavy rains had left the river basin along with the Lake Manchar, Lake Hemal and Kalri Lake (all in modern-day Pakistan) inundated.
 This happened two centuries after the Indus River shifted its course westwards following the 1819 Rann of Kutch earthquake.

 The Induan Age at the start of the Triassic Period of geological time is named for the Indus region.